sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set1.md

 ## What do you know about terraform?
-Ans: Terraform is a DevOps application that helps us create infrastructure and cloud data centres while keeping track of what was created and where.
-It is a tool that helps us build infrastructure safely and efficiently.
-Terraform can manage both popular service providers and custom in-house solutions.
+Terraform is an open-source infrastructure as code (IaC) tool developed by HashiCorp.
+It is designed to help automate the provisioning and management of infrastructure resources such as virtual machines, networks, storage, databases, and more, in a declarative and version-controlled manner.
+Terraform is widely used by DevOps and infrastructure teams to create, modify, and destroy infrastructure resources across various cloud providers and on-premises environments.

 ## What steps comprise Terraform's core workflow?
 Ans: Terraform's core workflow consists of three steps: